 The letter also said that the men had broken into the Revelle home on an earlier occasion and stolen the alarm codes.

 Authorities drained the pond and found the gun wrapped in duct tape.
 The pond was on property that was being rented by Kistler and his wife.
 The gun was linked to the murder through ballistics.

-In the spring of 1996, Revelle went on trial before a jury.
+In the spring of 1996, Revelle went on trial for murder before a jury.
 The prosecution contended that Revelle killed his wife to cash in on an insurance policy worth $1 million because he was deeply in debt and had been embezzling to keep his finances from complete collapse.

 A forensic analyst testified that the duct tape on the gun was similar to the duct tape found on a dryer hose in Revelle’s home and that fibers found on the tape wrapping the gun were similar to the carpet in the home.

 A police officer said that he found the garage door ajar and when he walked outside, motion detecting lights went on and the family dog barked.
 He said that there were no footprints in the wet grass leading to or from the house.

 An alarm system expert said that only one zone of the alarm system had been triggered that morning—the alarm for the bedroom window, which he said was set off by the blast from the shooting.

 The prosecution contended that an analysis of Revelle’s 911 call suggested he was walking about the house while he was on the telephone and that it was then that he hid the weapon.
 They contended that Revelle later planted the weapon in the pond and wrote the letter claiming that Kistler’s companions committed the crime.
 No evidence linked the letter to Revelle—DNA tests excluded Revelle from genetic material found on the stamp.